mehtaharsh16/daniel.feldroy.com/posts/whats-the-ultimate-reason-for-working-at-octopus-energy-part-2.md

 ## A Realization

-One day in Autumn of 2020, while considering new employment, I was talking to many potential employers.
+One day in autumn of 2020, while considering new employment, I was talking to many potential employers.
 Several organizations stood out above all others.

 They stood out because they both had a mission to address [global climate change](https://en.wikipedia.org/wiki/Climate_change).

 I realized I could use all my talents and skills to make the planet a better place.

-## Concerns About Climate change
+## Concerns About Climate Change

 For years I've been concerned about the [changing climate](https://en.wikipedia.org/wiki/Climate_change).
 I had been reducing my carbon footprint for years, recycling, composting, reducing unnecessary travel, and more.
 I preferred to vote for eco-friendly political candidates.
 In many other ways, I did what I could, yet always I wanted to do more.